imthefounder/dao-governance-platform/README.md

 After the calculation, the function will mint the governance token to the holder and burn the utility token from the holder.

+The function also updates the amount of the utility token that the holder has burned in the GovToken contract.

 #### Notes

 - The contract is created from scratch.